Sean-ha/Split-Second/README.md

 If you wish to play the game, you can play it in your browser here: https://seansroom.itch.io/split-second

-Alternatively, you may download the file corresponding to your OS in the "Executable" folder of this project and play it that way.

 How to Play:

 -You get 5 seconds to reach the portal.